Best Los Angeles Magic Shows 2018

 Magicopolis is a magical live theatre experience, as magic was meant to be seen.
 The magic duo of Steve Spill and Bozena Wrobel present “Escape Reality” which is a one-of-a-kind show, meant for all ages.
 Include in the mix are sleight-of-hand, unbelievable optical illusions, a jaw-dropping act of levitation, mind-reading, disappearances, and a Houdini inspired escape.
 Steve's father was a manager at the Magic Castle in the 1960s, introducing Steve to magic at a very young age, and giving him the opportunity to be tutored by many great magicians.
-After any years of performing around the world, Steve returned home to create Magicopolis with his wife Bozena.
+After many years of performing around the world, Steve returned home to create Magicopolis with his wife Bozena.

 The Magic Castle is a magic clubhouse for members only and their guests.
 It was the brainchild of two brothers Milt and Bill Larsen, who came from a family of magicians, and it opened its doors in 1963.
 The large mansion has become known as a place for the rich and famous to hobnob and it enforces a strict dress code.
 There are several shows per night and three different theatre spaces, as well as a full restaurant and five bars.
 Magicians from around the world of all caliber have performed here.
 There are areas for active magicians only like the library, classes that anyone can take, and an annual "Academy of the Magical Arts Awards" event.
 All things magic happen at The Magic Castle.

 Join David for a night of magic and wine!
-Spend the first hour enjoying a flight of four different wines along with delicious hors d'oeuvres.
+Spend the first hour enjoying a flight of four different wines along with delicious hors-d'oeuvres.
 Then comes an intimate 90-minute show (100 guests only), with plenty of close-up magic by one of the best.
 In 2007, David won First Place in the close-up category of the International Brotherhood of Magicians' annual Convention.
-The combination of wine and magic makes for a very popular date-night show.
+The combination of wine and magic makes for a very popular datenight show.
 Dress is relaxed cocktail (no tie required).
 Wine will only be served to those guests 21 and older, but feel free to bring children 10 and up.
 David's performance is sure to please everyone!
 He's already made fans out of people such as Rob Reiner and Johnny Depp.

 Los Angeles: City of Illusion and a History of Magic

 Here's a brief history of magic and magicians in Los Angeles, a metropolis which stretches from the Angeles National Forrest to the Pacific Ocean.
-A large, sprawling city with close to four-million people within 503 square miles, Los Angeles is ranked one of the biggest cities in the United States.
+A large, sprawling city with close to four million people within 503 square miles, Los Angeles is ranked as one of the biggest cities in the United States.
 However big Los Angeles is today, it wasn’t always so large, and yet it always has appreciated and promoted magic and magicians alike.